 In addition to the above, the ETS also sets forth requirements relating to masking, record keeping, and reporting COVID-19 fatalities and hospitalizations.
+Note, these requirements are under the ETS, and do not minimize or eliminate other obligations that employers may have under the NY HERO Act or other applicable laws, rules or regulations.

-Masking 1
+Masking